dhis2/dhis2-docs/src/developer/web-api/sharing.md

 ### Overview

 - `cascadeSharing` is available for Dashboards.
 This function copies the `userAccesses` and `userGroupAccesses` of a Dashboard to all of the objects in its `DashboardItems`, including `Map`, `EventReport`, `EventChart`, `Visualization`.
-- This function will ***not*** copy `METADATA_WRITE` access.
-The copied `UserAccess` and `UserGroupAccess` will **only** have `METADATA_READ` permission.
+- This function will not copy `METADATA_WRITE` access.
+The copied `UserAccess` and `UserGroupAccess` will **only** receive the `METADATA_READ` permission.
-- The `publicAccess` setting is currently ***not*** handled by this function.
-That means the `publicAccess` of the current `Dashboard` will not be copied.
+- The `publicAccess` setting of the Dashboard is not copied.
-- If any target object has `publicAccess` enabled, then it will be skipped and will not receive the `UserAccesses` or `UserGroupAccesses` will be copied from the Dashboard.
+- If any target object has `publicAccess` enabled, then it will be skipped and will not receive the `UserAccesses` or `UserGroupAccesses` from the Dashboard.
 - The current user must have `METADATA_READ` sharing permission to all target objects.
-If the user does not, error `E5001` will be thrown.
+If the user does not, error `E5001` is thrown.
 - The current user must have `METADATA_WRITE` sharing permission to update any target objects.
-If a target object should be updated and the user does not have this permission, error `E3001` will be thrown.
+If a target object should be updated and the user does not have this permission, error `E3001` is thrown.

 ### Sample use case